DMaendlen/uni-vpn/README.md

 Make sure you change the password everytime you change your university password, else you won't be able to connect anymore.

-Link your hse.ovpn into the openvpn-root directory so our VPN script will be able to find it.
+Link your hse.ovpn into the OpenVPN-root directory so our VPN script will be able to find it.
 ```
-	ln -s /etc/openvpn/hse/hse.ovpn /etc/openvpn/hse.ovpn
+	ln -s /etc/openvpn/hse/hse.ovpn /etc/openvpn/hse.ovpn;
 ```
 Create logging ability by adding an openvpn directory to /var/log
 ```
-	mkdir /var/log/openvpn
+	mkdir /var/log/openvpn;
 ```
 Copy the VPN script to /bin and make it executable by root, readable by others.
 If you don't want ordinary users to be able to read that file replace 744 by 700.